-Screw-type terminals The devices with screw-type terminals have the following features: All the connections have captive screws.
-All the terminal points are delivered in the open position.
-The screwdriver guides allow screwdriving machines to be used.
-In frame size S00, all the terminal screws for the main and auxiliary circuits have a uniform screw size (cross-tip Pozidriv 2 screws) and therefore all require the same torque.
-In all the frame sizes (S00 to S3), the terminal screws are identical for the auxiliary conductor terminals (no bit change and uniform torque).
-Cage Clamp terminals In the variant with Cage Clamp terminals, the devices have the following features: The contactors are recommended if strong shaking or vibrations can be expected at the installation location.
-The terminals are also suitable for two-conductor connections All the terminals are accessible from the front and are easily visible.
-A maximum of two conductors with a cross-section of 0.25 mm up to a maximum 2.5 mm can be used for each terminal point.
-Cage Clamp terminals: Procedure The following illustration shows you how to use the Cage Clamp terminals: $$ Toocuure Insert the screwdriver straight into the opening up until the
+The devices with screw-type terminals have the following features:

+- All the connections have captive screws. - All the terminal points are delivered in the open position. - The screwdriver guides allow screwdriving machines to be used. - In frame size S00, all the terminal screws for the main and auxiliary circuits have a uniform screw size (cross-tip Pozidriv 2 screws) and therefore all require the same torque. - In all the frame sizes (S00 to S3), the terminal screws are identical for the auxiliary conductor terminals (no bit change and uniform torque).

+In the variant with Cage Clamp terminals, the devices have the following features:

+- The contactors are recommended if strong shaking or vibrations can be expected at the installation location. - The terminals are also suitable for two-conductor connections - All the terminals are accessible from the front and are easily visible. - A maximum of two conductors with a cross-section of 0.25 mm2 up to a maximum 2.5 mm2 can be used for each terminal point.

+Cage Clamp terminals: Procedure

+The following illustration shows you how to use the Cage Clamp terminals: